 Recycling is student-run and an important part of our commitment to the environment.
 In addition, recycling saves Morris significant waste disposal fees, and the recycled materials generate funds for the wages of student workers at the recycling center.

-Cardboard is hauled to the Recycling Center where it is bailed in to large bails and later hauled to Rock-Tenn for processing.
+Cardboard is hauled to the Recycling Center, where it is bailed and hauled to Rock-Tenn for processing.

-Plastic is moved to the Recycling Center where it is bailed and hauled to Quality Check Plastics.
+Plastic is brought to the Recycling Center, where it is bailed and hauled to Quality Check Plastics.

 Electronic waste is shipped to the University of Minnesota, Twin Cities campus for processing.

-Both clear & colored glass is recycled on the Morris campus.
-Glass is moved to the Recycling Center where it is hand sorted by color.
+Both clear and colored glass is recycled on the Morris campus.
+Glass is moved to the Recycling Center, where it is hand-sorted by color.
 The glass is later crushed and delivered to Engebretson Sanitary Landfill & Demolition Landfill for recycling.

 Paper is brought to the Recycling Center for sorting.
 Paper is sorted into one of the following categories: ledger, glossy, newsprint, or deep colors, and stored in large cages.
 Books are sent over to a large shear to have their spines removed and the paper pages are recycled as ledger.